USS Sealion (SS-315): World War II

 On the morning of 15 September, the three submarines reformed their scouting line.
 That afternoon, Pampanito radioed Sealion and other submarines in the area, to return to the scene of the action on 12 September.
-Rakuyo Maru had been carrying Australian and British prisoners of war, 1159 of whom were killed in the attack or by the effects of the attack.
+Rakuyo Maru had been carrying Australian and British POWs, 1,159 of whom were killed in the attack or by the effects of the attack.
 By 20:45, Sealion had taken on 54 POWs and started back to Saipan.
 All of the POWs were coated with crude oil and all were in poor health suffering from malaria, malnutritional diseases such as pellagra and beriberi, and exposure.
 Three died before the submarine reached Balintang Channel on 17 September.
 On 18 September, Case rendezvoused with Sealion and transferred a doctor and a pharmacist's mate to the submarine.
-On 19 September, a fourth POW died, and on 20 September, Sealion arrived in Tanapag Harbor and transferred the surviving 50 rescued POWs to the Army hospital there.
-The movie Return from the River Kwai was based on the events of the attack but was never released in the United States.
-Most information on the attack is brushed over with little or no information on the facts that the attack was ordered by US command and carried out by US submarines and killed so many Allied prisoners.
+On 19 September, a fourth POW died, and on 20 September, Sealion arrived in Tanapag Harbor and transferred the surviving 50 rescued POWs to the United States Army hospital there.

 From Saipan, Sealion returned to Hawaii.
 Arriving at Pearl Harbor on 30 September, she departed again on 31 October, and with Kete, headed west to patrol in the East China Sea.
 The two submarines stopped off at Midway Island on 4 November, then continued on to their patrol area.
 Ten days later, Sealion transited Tokara Strait.
 On 16 November, her number 8 tube was accidentally fired with both doors closed.
 Heavy seas prevented a thorough inspection of the damage.
 On 17 November, she began patrolling the approaches to Shanghai.
 On 18 November, there was a hydrogen explosion in the battery space of the torpedo in number 5 tube.